protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

     ```

 *   Again in C++, if you `Swap()` two messages with oneofs, each message will
-    end up with the other’s oneof case: in the example below, `msg1` will have a
+    end up with the other's oneof case: in the example below, `msg1` will have a
     `sub_message` and `msg2` will have a `name`.

     ```c++